trider/rssreader/README.md

 RSS Reader Project
 =====================

-RSS reader created with Angular and Ionic
+RSS reader created with Angular and Ionic.